-The CMR brief also counters Plaintiffs' claim that repealing limitations on the assignment of women to combat billets changed the "fundamental premise" of Rostker v.
+CMR and amici also countered the Plaintiffs' claim that repealing limitations on the assignment of women to combat billets changed the "fundamental premise" of Rostker v.
 Goldberg and warrants overruling it:

 "Petitioners misperceive Rostker's fundamental premise, ignore the role, authority, and responsibility of Congress in raising and supporting armies, fail to acknowledge the physiological differences between males and females that bear upon the question of whether men and women are similarly situated with regard to filling the combat replacement stream during a national mobilization, and seek to short-circuit the ongoing legislative process, which is considering whether to maintain the current selective service system, abandon it altogether, or create a different paradigm" (CMR brief at p.
 4, emphasis added)